DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 Then there are some additional overhauls, which compliment these changes:

 - [Adamant Perks for NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/47484) - Adds some of the perks from our perk overhaul to a little amount of NPCs to make them stronger.
 No more unique strength from perks just for our player character.
+- [Smart NPC Potions](https://www.nexusmods.com/skyrimspecialedition/mods/40102) - Finally bandits, mages and assassins will also have an option to have and use some potions.
+And not just healing potions, which they already use in vanilla to, to make our lives a little bit harder.
 - [Open World Loot](https://www.nexusmods.com/skyrimspecialedition/mods/49681) - Rebalance of Skyrim's loot system.
 It attempts to maintain the same open world feel of Skyrim while adjusting the levels certain items appear and makes it so daedric and other special weapons must be acquired from special quests only.
 No longer will iron equipment be completely irrelevant in a matter of a few hours.
 - [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) - You are a person, who is destined to save the world, but to even do that you have to become the best blacksmith and/or enchanter in Skyrim too to craft a decent equipment to rely on.
 This can't be immersive for each and every Dragonborn, so let's make NPCs take care of that, while giving this way some disadvantages such as them being costly and taking time to complete.